Cassie Edwards

-Cassie Edwards is a best-selling American author of over 100 historical romance novels.
-She has been published by Dorchester Publishing, Signet Books, Kensington Publishing and Harlequin.
+Cassie Edwards (April 5, 1936 – January 4, 2016) was an American author of over 100 historical romance novels published between 1982 and 2009.
+She was published by Dorchester Publishing, Signet Books, Kensington Publishing and Harlequin.
+Edwards stopped publishing after it was discovered she widely plagiarized works by other authors for her own novels.

 Biography

 Edwards began writing romances in 1982 and released her 100th novel, Savage Skies, on August 28, 2007.
-Although her earlier books were classic historical romances, the vast majority of her novels involve Native American tribes.
+Although her earlier books were classic historical romances, the vast majority of her novels involved Native American tribes.
 Edwards's grandmother was Cheyenne.
 Her first 99 books sold a combined 10 million copies as of August 2007, with her more recent novels averaging sales of 250,000–350,000 copies.

-Edwards has won the Romantic Times Lifetime Achievement Award and the Romantic Times Reviewer's Choice Award, as well as being named one of Affaire de Coeur's top ten favorite romance writers.
-Edwards has a reputation for meticulously researching the proper anthropological backgrounds of each tribe she writes about.
+Edwards had won the Romantic Times Lifetime Achievement Award and the Romantic Times Reviewer's Choice Award, and was named one of Affaire de Coeur's top ten favorite romance writers.
+Edwards has a reputation for meticulously researching the proper anthropological backgrounds of each tribe she wrote about.

-Edwards and her husband Charles, a retired high school biology teacher, have been married for over 50 years.
-They have two sons, Charles and Brian, and three grandchildren.
-The family lived in St. Louis, Missouri for over thirty years, but now reside in Mattoon, Illinois.
+Edwards and her husband Charles, a retired high school biology teacher, were married for over sixty years.
+They had two sons, Charles and Brian.
+The family lived in St. Louis, Missouri for over thirty years, but later moved to Mattoon, Illinois.

+Edwards died on January 4, 2016, at the age of 79.